What is Spark?

 The 16-week programme ends with an investment Pitch Day where you will get to pitch to a panel of investors for a share of up to £200,000 to help accelerate your product to market.
 All finalists will have the opportunity to showcase their product to key audiences, such as: investors, potential customers or buyers and business support.
 This will also include exposure to media and support of your own aligned promotional activity wherever possible.

 On completion of the programme, finalists will receive membership to the Spark alumni community, allowing access to the Design Council’s world-class network.

 We’d really like you to tell us how you are progressing, so we’ll keep in touch with you to identify if we can help you further as you market and promote your product.
 We will share any appropriate further press/media opportunities that fit your product as available.

 Can I use the Design Council Spark brand to promote my products?

-We would prefer selected finalists to discuss using the Design Council Spark brand with us in advance of use.
+We agree that selected finalists to discuss using the Design Council Spark brand with us in advance of use.
 We want to help you get as much publicity as possible and we will be working with you throughout the programme to achieve this.

 We've set out to answer all of your questions about Design Council Spark.
 If you think we've missed something out, don't hesitate to let us know either in the comment section below or send us an email at email@example.com.